Homeless camp removed from centre of Fenland town

 - 1 Woman, 50, killed in A141 March crash named by police

-- 2 Council closes homeless camp and threaten to sell tents left behind
+- 3 Bailiffs close homeless camp and threaten to sell tents left behind

 But that ended and those housed temporarily in hotels had been asked to leave and “now forced to leave a camp.